 There are plenty of options to say goodbye to a sedentary lifestyle.
 These include;

 - Jumping jacks

-Thus, the positive health impacts of exercise on cholesterol levels are well researched and proven as it not only helps reduce bad cholesterol but also increases gold cholesterol, which is a gold standard to prevent the risk of cardiovascular diseases.
+Thus, the positive health impacts of exercise on cholesterol levels are well researched and proven as it not only helps reduce bad cholesterol but also increases gold cholesterol, which is a gold standard for preventing the risk of cardiovascular diseases.

 Causes of High Cholesterol levels

-Plenty of causes and increased risk factors are known that result in High LDL and Low HDL levels.
+Many causes and increased risk factors result in High LDL and Low HDL levels.
 Some of them are mentioned below;